Skip to contents

 show_labs

-TRUE if you want to show axes, titles, caption and legend labels.
-FALSE if you do not want to show any label on axes, titles, caption and legend.
+TRUE if you want to show axes and legend labels.
+FALSE if you don't want to show any labels on axes and legend.
 Default is TRUE.

 total_name

-Name of the total shown on the graphic.
-Default is "Total".
+Name of the total displayed on the graphic.
+Default is "Total" in French and in English and "Totaal" in Dutch.

 scale

-Denominator of the proportion.
-Default is 100 to interprets numbers as percentages.
+Denominator of the proportions.
+Default is 100 to interpret numbers as percentages.

 digits